At a Glance

 Please call the Office of Admission at 978.499.3120 to arrange a visit.

 Please see Admission for more information.
 The deadline is January 15 for day candidates and January 31 for boarding candidates.
 We mail our admission decision letters on March 10.
-Any application received after January 31 will be considered on a rolling basis as space permits.
+Any application received after January 31 will be considered if there are spaces available.